Ewogijk/runeOS/CONTRIBUTING.md

 2. **Check the [Issue Tracker](https://github.com/Ewogijk/runeOS/issues)** - To see if the issue has already been reported.
 If it was and the issue is still open, comment on the existing issue rather than creating a new one.

-In the issue tracker, select the **Bug Report** template and fill it out to your best abilities.
-Try to answer as many questions as you can and be as detailed as possible, this way you will provide us with all the information needed to reproduce and fix your issue without needing to ask additional questions.
+Fill out the [Bug Report](.github/ISSUE_TEMPLATE/🐛-bug-report.md) template as detailed possible.
+This way you provide us with all the information needed to reproduce and fix your issue without needing to ask additional questions.

 ## Setting up your Development Local Environment